-Microsoft’s sales top estimates on booming cloud demand
+Microsoft’s Sales Top Estimates on Booming Cloud Demand

 Sales of video games have also risen with people looking for ways to pass the time while stuck at home.
 That’s made up for weaker one-time software purchases by smaller businesses and consumers.

-“The pandemic and work-from-home has caused some information technology guys to move faster on building out a public-cloud strategy,” said Daniel Morgan, senior portfolio manager at Synovus Trust.
+“The pandemic and work-from-home has caused some information technology guys to move faster on building out a public-cloud strategy,” said Daniel Morgan, senior portfolio manager at Synovus Trust Co.
 “They have also made some big headway in market share from where they were in cloud just three years ago.
 Microsoft has done a good job in not letting AWS just blow them out of the water.”

 Microsoft shares were little changed in extended trading following the report, after rising 1.5% in New York.
 The stock rose 3.4% in the September quarter, lagging behind the 8.5% increase in the Standard & Poor’s 500 Index.